Russian occupation of Kherson Oblast: Annexation by Russia and Ukrainian recapture of Kherson City

-After being reported missing by her husband, on 16 November 2022 Russian media reported that Ekaterina Gubareva, another deputy head of the administration, had been detained by the Russian police in relation to a corruption case involving embezzlement of public funds and suspended from her current position.
+After being reported missing by her husband Pavel Gubarev, on 16 November 2022 Russian media reported that Ekaterina Gubareva, another deputy head of the administration, had been detained by the Russian police in relation to a corruption case involving embezzlement of public funds and suspended from her current position.
+Pavel Gubarev later announced on 18 November that Gubareva had been released, without offering further details.